Reviewed: 5th August 2018

 If the company is still heavily indebted and you cannot see the situation improving, you should contact an insolvency practitioner as you may need to look at ways of closing down your company if all possible rescue attempts have been exhausted.
 Once you are aware that your company is insolvent, you need to place the interests of your creditors above those of yourself and your fellow directors.
 This means you should not continue to trade or to get the company into any further debt.

 It is likely that, if a CVA has failed, closing the company will be the only viable option.
 An insolvency practitioner will be able to talk you through what this process entails and what it will mean for you going forward.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.
 Call our expert advisers today to arrange a free no-obligation consultation and learn more about the options available to you and your company.